“Same struggles, the same sufferings, the same day-to-day anxieties and insecurities that that the rest of the world is going through” (Aaron Gordon).

 There will be times where you get to show up for others.
 Let your teammates and peers know you care and you are there to support them.
 Check-in and ask “how are you really doing?”

 Keep in mind that repetition is critical in helping a person receive permission in sharing how they feel.
 It is unpredictable how a teammate or peer may feel and need to talk to someone.
-Part of being a supportive teammate is educating yourself about mental health and wellbeing so you can show up as your best self for your teammates and your peers.
+According to Shakti Therapy & Healing Services, a holistic group practice in Los Angeles, CA, part of being a supportive teammate is educating yourself about mental health and wellbeing so you can show up as your best self for your teammates and your peers.

 Make the rest of 2021 your year.
 Make a decision to invest in your well being.
 Just like shooting 100 free throws, scoring that slam dunk, or lifting weights, finding ways to take care of your mental health sets a solid foundation for wellness and victory on and off the courts.